Our family was watching YouTube one day when we ran across a survival video where a man transformed ice into an ice magnifying glass.

 His ultimate goal was to use the ice as a method to start a fire, but we were curious to see if we could figure out how to make a magnifying glass from ice.
-We thought this would make an excellent addition to our list of science experiments for kids.
+This was one of our favorite winter science experiments!

 We could hardly believe how well this science experiment worked!

-How to Make a Magnifying Glass from Ice Science Experiment
+How to Make a Magnifying Glass from Ice STEM Activity

 This post contains affiliate links for your convenience.

-Use these tips to transform ice into an amazing magnification device!
+Use these tips to transform ice into an ice magnifying glass!

 - Spherical ice mold